UltimateJupiter/ultimatejupiter.github.io/_pages/about.md

 <!-- [Curriculum Vitae (PDF)](https://ultimatejupiter.github.io/files/Xingyu_Zhu_CV.pdf) -->

-I am a first year PhD student in Computer Science at Princeton University, and I am fortunate to be advised by Professor [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
+I am a second year PhD student in Computer Science at Princeton University, and I am fortunate to be advised by Professor [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
 In Dec.
 2022
 I graduated from Duke University with double major in Mathematics and Computer Science.
 At Duke I was fortunate to be advised by Professor [Rong Ge](https://users.cs.duke.edu/~rongge/).

 Research Interests